Know Thyself – The Beginning of Wisdom NOSCE TE IPSUM

 Today, unless we make a special effort to reconnect with these natural rhythms, regain our balance, and reflect upon who we are, what we are doing, and why we are doing it we can easily become confused, aimless, and depressed, or conversely we may be hyper, driven, and striving for something that we can never quite reach.
 Both of these are defense mechanisms our mind engages to overcome stress.
 Today, more than ever we must here the words written upon the wall of the ancient temple in Delphi: “Know thyself,” “nothing to excess,” and “certainty brings insanity.”

-It has been proven that walking in the woods activates the same benefits in the body and the brain that meditation does.
-There are 74 healing kinds of wood in Japan that have been medically certified to improve your health just by walking in them.
-Since walking is free, I doubt that big pharma in the west will ever fund the research to certify the healing woods in Western Nations.
 If they cannot market it they are not interested.
-This kind of reveals the lie in their existence to help us live long and happily (unless they are paid for it.)
+This reveals the lie in their existence to help us live long and happily (unless they are paid for it.)
 However, we can safely assume that our woods in Western Nations can be as healing as those in Japan and they are closer to many of us than the woods of Nippon.
 Further, getting away from the bustle of the city and electronic energy fields (including your phone and computer) for 36 hours can be enough to reset your body’s natural rhythms and restore your health and balance.
 I used to camp and leave my phone in my car.
-Where I camped we didn’t have much of a signal anyway.
-It can be done.
+Where I camped we didn’t have much of a signal anyway so it can be done.
+But our addiction to electronic connection is another problem that we don’t have room to address here.
+Breaking the cycle of busyness and haste that is perpetuated by our electronics and constant interruptions is necessary for our health.
 This breaks the cycle of stress and frantic activity and can change the biochemistry of our bodies and brains and make us more resilient to stress.
-In the current environment, we could all use more resilience to stress.
-So walking in nature and meditation, as well as eating natural foods are all ways we can restore balance and fortify ourselves against adversity.

 These are all simple solutions but they are not easy.
 Even if we desire to do better it is easy to fall back into habits when stressed.
-Without self-reflection, we can never be sure we are the masters of our own path in life or if we are being prodded down a certain path by events.
-Self-reflection, meditation, reconnecting to the Ground of Being, and coming to know ourselves – who we really are as opposed to who the world is trying to make us into – are key to our survival.
-And that is an important consideration in life, isn’t it?
+Without self-reflection, we can never be sure we are the masters of our own path in life or if we are being prodded down a certain path by events, algorithms, and marketing.

 i – ‘The Ancient Greek aphorism “know thyself” (Greek: γνῶθι σεαυτόν, transliterated: gnōthi seauton; also… σαυτόν… sauton with the ε contracted) is the first of three Delphic maxims inscribed in the forecourt of the Temple of Apollo at Delphi according to the Greek writer Pausanias (10.24.1).[1]
 The two maxims that follow “know thyself” were “nothing to excess” and “certainty brings insanity”.
 In Latin the phrase, “know thyself”, is given as nosce te ipsum or temet nosce.
 The maxim, or aphorism, “know thyself” has had a variety of meanings attributed to it in literature, and over time, as in early ancient Greek the phrase means “know thy measure” ‘